andreasawenlof/pp1-final/README.md

 # Jelica Thorn Music

 This is a website for Jelica Thorn Music.
-This website is reponsive and allowed to view on all devices.
-The purpose of building this website is to attract mroe followers and listeners.
+This website is responsive and allowed to view on all devices.
+The purpose of building this website is to attract more followers and listeners.
 To extend her brand and hopefully inspire people with her music.

 ![Jelica Thorn Music Website shown on different devices](docs/images/reponsive.png)